CHRISTMAS MARKET DATES 2016 – CENTRAL PARIS:

-Christmas markets have caught on in many towns and cities in France and have become part and parcel of the pre-Christmas activity and attraction.
-Paris has a good spread of Marchés de Noël and some of the biggest and best Christmas markets in the centre of Paris are included below:
+Christmas markets (Marchés de Noël) have caught on in many towns and cities in France and have become part and parcel of the pre-Christmas activities and attractions.
+Paris has a good spread of Christmas markets and some of the biggest and best in the centre of Paris are included below:

 Christmas Market: Avenue des Champs-Elysées

 Getting there : Metro: Charles de Gaulle Etoile | RER: Charles de Gaulle Etoile

 If you only have time to visit one Christmas market in the French capital, this has got to be it.
 Where else would be more ideal to stop off and do some Christmas shopping than on the most beautiful boulevard in the world.
 There are close to 200 authentic chalets lining the Champs-Elysées between the Rond-Point and Place de la Concorde.
 The Christmas market also offers the opportunity to enjoy some mulled wine and taste some regional produce like foie gras, ham, champagne, etc. with free daily free entertainment.